InessaPawson/specs/spec-0004/index.md

 perform some due diligence before giving access since approved projects gain the broad exposure within the Scientific Python ecosystem.
 This could be abused by malicious actors.

-A project's selected representatives should each create an account on https://anaconda.org and share their usernames with the admins of the Scientific Python organization on Anaconda.
+A project's chosen representatives should each create an account on https://anaconda.org and share their usernames with the admins of the Scientific Python organization on Anaconda.
-To increase resilience, we suggest that each project has at least two registered representatives.
+To increase resilience, we suggest that each project have at least two registered representatives.

 The representative can then generate a personal access token at